ibm-cloud-docs/dl/external-resources.md

 # Related resources
 {: #related-resources}

-These resources are created by {{site.data.keyword.cloud}} and by some IBM partners and customers.
+These resources are created by {{site.data.keyword.cloud}} and by some IBM Business Partners and customers.
 {:shortdesc}

 ## Papers and case studies

 * [**Hybrid Cloud white paper**](https://public.dhe.ibm.com/cloud/bluemix/network/direct-link/ibm-hybrid-cloud-whitepaper.pdf){: external}

-    **Abstract:** Krystallize Technologies set up three different “real world” configurations that use the architecture that is described in this paper to design a dedicated, low-latency, private connection between cloud services and customer-provided network equipment, storage, and compute infrastructure that is durable and affordable.
+    **Abstract** - Krystallize Technologies set up three different "real world" configurations that use the architecture that is described in this paper to design a dedicated, low-latency, private connection between cloud services and customer-provided network equipment, storage, and compute infrastructure that is durable and affordable.

     This paper presents test results that show how a well-designed, well-executed, hybrid cloud architecture performs versus one that uses standard facilities, using connections and an architecture that is not optimized for application performance.